 grocery store in your neighborhood, you will find ready-made beef or

-In a blender mash beef or white fish with salt and garlic.
-To improve the
+Mash beef or white fish with salt and garlic in a blender.
+To improve

 diameter.
 Boil the meat balls until they're done.
 Throw away the water.